haptork/easyLambda/_docs/03-hello-world.md

   .map(std::cbrt).dump("cbrt.txt").run();
 {% endhighlight %}

 We build a source unit with `build()`.
-Building does not execute the data-flow, instead it returns the last unit of the data-flow.
-With `flow(src)` we resume the src data-flow and add to it a map with sqrt and then another map with cbrt.
+Building does not execute the dataflow, instead it returns the last unit of the dataflow.
+With `flow(src)` we resume the src dataflow and add to it a map with sqrt and then another map with cbrt.
-When we run the data-flow with cbrt, the data from the rise starts streaming to both the child branches of it and results get saved into files they are dumping to.
+When we run the dataflow with cbrt, the data from the rise starts streaming to both the child branches of it and results get saved into files they are dumping to.
 With parallelism property that we will see later, we can run two branches in different processes simultaneously.
-Building a data-flow can be useful in many cases like for cyclic flows, for building a data-flow and then running it for different data iteratively etc. We will see some examples of these in practical problems as well.
+Building a dataflow can be useful in many cases like branches, cyclic flows or for building a dataflow and then running it for different data multiple times etc. We will see some examples of these in practical problems as well.

 ### Data-flow to return sixthRoot

-Following is a function that returns sixth root of a number passed to it.
+Following is a function that returns (not prints) sixth root of a number passed to it.

 {% highlight ruby %}
 auto sixthRoot(double number) {